 Background: In 1991, the Occupational Safety and Health Administration (OSHA) issued the Bloodborne Pathogens (BBP) Standard to protect employees who have occupational exposure to human blood or other potentially infectious materials.
 While human blood, most body fluids, unfixed human tissues and organs were clearly included within the scope and application of the standard, the inclusion of human cell lines was ambiguous.

-In addition to viral and bacterial threats, the European Union – European Medicines Agency document “Viral Safety Evaluation f Biotechnical Products Derived from Cells lines of Human or Animal Origins” also indicates the potential for the introduction of bovine spongiform encephalopathy prions (BSE) contamination into established cell lines via use of contaminated animal-derive d products (including animal serum products) and/or through the use of improper work methods 7.
+In addition to viral and bacterial threats, the European Union – European Medicines Agency document “Viral Safety Evaluation of Biotechnical Products Derived from Cells lines of Human or Animal Origins” also indicates the potential for the introduction of bovine spongiform encephalopathy prions (BSE) contamination into established cell lines via use of contaminated animal-derived products (including animal serum products) and/or through the use of improper work methods.
 “However, in contrast to most of the infectious agents, prions are particularly difficult to inactivate.
 In fact, no method can guarantee total inactivation of these agents.
-So, one should bear these considerations in mind when using growth media of bovine origin”8.
+So, one should bear these considerations in mind when using growth media of bovine origin”.

 In consideration of the aforementioned regulatory interpretations, consensus guidelines, best practices, and other factors, the CU Institutional Biosafety Committee has adopted the following guidance:

 Members of the research team working with these agents take Clemson University online training for Bloodborne Pathogens (BBP).If working with human cell lines, tissues, bodily fluids, enrollment in the CU Medical Surveillance Program is also required.